Megus/chipnomad-tracker/docs/manual.md

 - Insert chain: A
 - Create new chain: Double-tap A
 - Jump 16 Rows: Hold B + \[UP or DOWN\]
+- Clone chain: Select + B then A

 ### Chain Screen
 Create sequences of phrases: